ARMmbed/BLEIntros/AdvSamples/GATTEvo.md

 	#include "BLEDevice.h"
 ```

 Next, we'll need a few declarations: a BLE object, the LED we'll be toggling, the UUID for our custom service and a UUID for each of our characteristics (READ and WRITE).
-The UUIDs provide the name of the device that the application will be looking for, and the custom UUID for development.
+The UUIDs provide the name of the device that the application will be looking for and the custom UUID for development.

 ```c